Zireael-N/PNGStego/README.md

 `--silent` key turns off any output, unless there's an error that didn't let the program do its job.

+Please note that most shells record commands used by default, so it's better to either avoid invoking the program with a 3rd parameter or turn off shell history before doing so / erase shell history after doing so.

 ### Linux

 I believe you guys don't need help figuring things out.